Sofii-alt/Herwanta-dynamics-UGV/README.md

 - Navigation stack and communication systems
 - Motor control and sensor fusion
 - System-wide testing and integration
-- Gthub upkeep
+- Github upkeep
 ---

 # Current Progress
-- Mechanical: chassis designed, early 3D renders complete, got a battery, bought wheels and 4 motors.
-Starting to build basic structure
+- Mechanical: Physical lasercut frames are assembled along with motors, mounted to the V-slot aluminium frames.
+Motor operation was tested and stallcurrent was approximated.
+Due to the power of the motors this was a high imagination process as sufficient counter torque could not be applied with the tools in hand.
-- Electrical: motor and battery calculations ready
+- Electrical: motor and battery calculations ready.
+An electrical box was installed for drivers (BTS7960) and a sub controller (ESP32).
+Wiring is currently under revision for safety reasons.
--